 Sylvia Osterberg (right)Greta Molander now has her own post.

 Lina Björklund - currently competes in the Junior class of Swedish rallying.
 She started her rally career in 2013, in a Volvo 940, and was 53rd in her first event, the LRD-Ruschen.
 This was enough to attract the attention of Ramona Karlsson, who named her as one of her “Young Female Drivers”, who are being mentored by Ramona.
 In 2014, she undertook a wide programme of Swedish rallies, and enjoyed a best finish of eleventh, in the Föneruschen event.
 She also scored three Youth class wins, quite early in the season, and was a strong contender for the championship.
 She also managed another, separate class win in the Kullingstrofén, and was 75th overall.
+In 2017, she did not manage many rallies, but was twelfth in the Jamtrallyt, in the Volvo.
 Prior to taking up rallying, Lina competed on the circuits for three years, in the Renault Junior Cup.
 In 2012, she was second in the championship, with three wins.

 Henny-Britt Ehringe - began her rally career in 1955 in Sweden, but was most successful in the mid-1960s, driving a Volvo 1500 or a Saab.
 She won many Coupes des Dames in her native Scandinavia, but was also competitive on the Acropolis, coming eighth in 1964 in the Volvo.
 She used the Saab for the 1963 RAC event, but with less success.
 As well as driving, she sometimes switched to navigating, and co-drove for Monica Kjerstadius on the Tulip Rally, in 1963.